gwusec/faq/README.md

   dev/      : any other development for the project.
   ```

+## Do I need all those directories in every repository?

+No. You can start from less, or none, but once the repository gets big enough ... it might be useful to use the structure.

 ## Is there a policy on branching and pushing branches?

   Branch away, but there are two branch names that are reserved: